OgSamu/Edmonton-Property-Valuation/README.md

 I designed this project to help predict house prices in Edmonton, by leveraging historical data and machine learning techniques, more specifically a ridge regression model .

-The primary objectives were to forecast future prices through historical features and inflation adjustments.
+The primary objectives was to forecast house future prices through historical features and inflation adjustments.
 To better improve this model, I could add more features such as proximity to school parks etc and add some interaction features that could show show a more complex relationship and effect on house prices.
 Furthermore, with more features, I could utilize Gradient Boosting Machines to capture more complex relationships.
 ## Built With